santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 &nbsp;

-For the purpose, we will use a layout with four charts with key indicators.
+For this purpose, we will use a layout with four charts with key indicators.
 We will use SHIB as a proxy.

 &nbsp;